alekguerrero/StartGUI/README.md

 # In This Repo:
 In this repo you will find:
 1. WorkingCode Directory: This directory has the working elements of the code as it is.
 It contains two .js files (moodActions.js & sketch.js), one HTML file (index.html), and one CSS file (style.css)
-2. TestCode Directory: This directory has the test codes that haven't worked yet, or we haven't fully enabled.
+2. TestFiles Directory: This directory has the test codes that haven't worked yet, or we haven't fully enabled.
 It contains two .js files (moodActionsTest.js & sketchTest.js), one HTML file (indexTest.html), and one CSS file (styleTest.css)

 #### Working Code Elements:
 1. A canvas with a sidebar where you can choose from multiple shapes